Author of The Blackout Book and the online course Bloom Where You’re Planted

 Do you need to be a prepper and a survivalist?

 If you want the best of both worlds, you will expand your skills beyond the basics of only one category.
 One of the things I learned from Selco’s course is that while I know a lot about prepping and homesteading, most of my survival skills are based on being home to use my supplies.
 Drop me off in a remote area with my everyday carry kit and I’m far less confident.

-When it all hits the fan, sure, my Plan A is to stay in the comfort of my home and use my preps.
-But if Plan A isn’t viable for a wide variety of reasons, then Plan B could include using my newly minted survival skills.
+When it all hits the fan, sure, Plan A is to stay in the comfort of my home and use my preps.
+But if Plan A isn’t viable for a wide variety of reasons, then Plan B could include using my the survival skills I learned from Selco and Toby.
 And heck, in many situations, you could start out the emergency in Plan B mode while trying to get to the safety of your home and family.

 - Everyone has a get-home bag in the trunk of their car but has everyone walked home from their regular weekday locations carrying that bag?

 - Has everyone used all the gear from their bag?
 I mean every single piece, not just “something similar.”

 - Have you tried going for a full day on the food you keep in your bag?

 - What would you do if you had to lay low in a remote area with only the gear you have in your bag?